The terms usability and accessibility though closely related are often confused. A technically accessible product…

-In the market for a quick fix, accessibility providers promise that accessibility overlays can make the necessary repairs to your website, help you resolve WCAG compliance issues in seconds, and do so at a fraction of the cost of other accessibility solutions.
+In the market for a quick fix, accessibility providers promise that accessibility overlays can make the necessary repairs to your website, help you resolve WCAG conformance issues in seconds, and do so at a fraction of the cost of other accessibility solutions.

 Disadvantages of Accessibility Overlays